ray-project/ray/examples/hyperopt/README.md

 arrays, and the return value is a float).

 Now a call to `train_cnn_and_compute_accuracy` does not execute the function.
-It submits the task to the scheduler and returns an object reference for the output of the eventual computation.
+It submits the task to the scheduler and returns an object ID for the output of the eventual computation.
 The scheduler, at its leisure, will schedule the task on a worker (which may live on the same machine or on a different machine in the cluster).